There are lots of good reasons to stock your pantry with this product.

 • You can find oils that use solely Italian olives, or olives from Greece or California.

-Often made from olives from single estates or particular growing regions, these high-quality artisan oils have more distinct flavors—and are more expensive.
+Often made from olives from single estates or particular growing regions.

 When seeking out these oils, look for seals and designations as helpful indications of quality.